AIRI-Institute/StyleFeatureEditor/README.md

     --attr_name=Eyeglasses
 ```

 Attribute name should be one of the names listed in the [CelebAMask-HQ-attribute-anno.txt](CelebAMask-HQ-attribute-anno.txt).
-If the selected attribute was not added but removed during editing, pass `--attr_is_reversed' flag.
+If the selected attribute was not added but removed during editing, pass `--attr_is_reversed` flag.

 ## Training
 ### Configs